theresakincaid/theresak.portfolio/README.md

 # Theresa Kincaid's ePortfolio

+#### Table of Contents:
+1. Professional Self-Assessment
+2. Software Design and Engineering
+3. Algorithm and Data Structures
+4. Database
+5. Code Review

-## Professional Self-Assessment
+## 1. Professional Self-Assessment

-## Category One: Software Design and Engineering
+## 2. Category One: Software Design and Engineering
 This artifact is a Java application called “SlideShow” and was originally created in the course CS-250.
 It started as a slideshow with six slides and two navigation buttons, “Previous” and “Next”.
 The slides show various wellness related locations, each with an image and a brief description.

 I have chosen to include this artifact in my ePortfolio for the software design and engineering category for the following reasons: First, it serves as evidence of my accomplishment of the course outcome, "Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science”.
 This code is valuable because it provides a visually appealing and interactive way for users to explore different wellness destinations.
 It accomplishes industry-specific goals related to creating engaging presentations and displaying information to users.
 The modular design of the code, the naming conventions, and the event-driven architecture all align with industry best practices.
 Additionally, the program follows a structured approach with well-defined methods and classes.
 This demonstrates my ability to organize code logically and modularize functionality.